 Released in soft-cover June 2018…

 “Why does the church stir up such negative feelings?”
-Philip Yancey has been asking this all his life as a journalist.
-His perennial question is more relevant now than ever: in a twenty-year span starting in the mid-nineties, research shows that favorable opinions of Christianity have plummeted drastically—and opinions of Evangelicals have taken even deeper dives.
+I have found that this question is more relevant now than ever.
+In a twenty-year span starting in the mid-nineties, research shows that favorable opinions of Christianity have plummeted drastically—and opinions of Evangelicals have taken even deeper dives.
 Yet while the opinions about Christianity are dropping, interest in spirituality is rising.
 Why the disconnect?
 Why are so many asking, “What’s so good about the Good News?”?